 If you have a kinaesthetic learning style, you probably benefit from lessons involving physical interactions, hands-on activities, and movement.
 You may learn best when using physical models/diagrams or participating in an interactive experiment.

-Once you know that this is how you learn, you can mention to your teacher that you’d appreciate some hands-on lessons.
+Once you know that this is how you learn, you can mention to your teacher that you’d appreciate more hands-on activities.
 And many teachers will be thrilled to implement non-traditional days into their year!
 For instance, some science teachers like to do an activity where students create their own representation of the brain using candy or other materials.

 As a kinesthetic learner, you may find that taking practice exams in an exam-like setting helps you absorb information and perform better.
-This might be because your body will remember the exam setting subconsciously, and then feel more comfortable in that environment when the real exam rolls around.
+The reason for this is that your body will subconsciously remember the exam setting, & then you’ll feel more comfortable in that environment when the real exam rolls around.

 Whether you’re trying to get through finals week, or just want to grow as a student, understanding your learning style can be beneficial, and in the end, help you succeed.